 After lots of deliberation, my son decided on the Nightline (a blindfolded obstacle course) the Reactor Escape, a challenge in a cave maze and Lazer Tag in their ultraviolet arena.

-The birthday party lasts for two hours and along with the three activities, includes a hot dog, bag of crisps and a drink.
+The birthday party lasts for two hours and along with the three activities, includes a hot dog, a bag of crisps and a drink.

 Here's what we thought...

 As mentioned, One Adventure holds their Adventure Parties at their activity centre, which is located on the second floor or Greenside Trading Estate Mill and there is a large car park.